pvaidehi833-cpu/AI_Auto_Navigation_System-/docs/report.md

-📄 Project Report: AI-Based Autonomous Navigation System 👤 Student Name: Harsh Suresh Kolte
+📄 Project Report: AI-Based Autonomous Navigation System 👤 Student Name: Vaidehi Dhiraj Pawar
 🛠️ Project Overview:
 I have built a 2D simulation that mimics the decision-making of an autonomous vehicle.
 It uses the A (A-Star) Algorithm* to find the shortest path between a start point and an end point while avoiding obstacles.